aws-samples/amazon-braket-community-detection/README.md

 ## Community Detection in Complex Networks using Hybrid Quantum Annealing on Amazon Braket

 This code package is for solving network community detection problems using hybrid quantum annealing on Amazon Braket.
+To learn more background information, you can read our AWS quantum blog post series on community detection [Part 1](https://aws.amazon.com/blogs/quantum-computing/community-detection-in-complex-networks-using-hybrid-quantum-annealing-on-amazon-braket-part-i/) and [Part 2](https://aws.amazon.com/blogs/quantum-computing/community-detection-using-hybrid-quantum-annealing-on-amazon-braket-part-2/).

 ### Quick Start